cp-roth/Dhakhwa-MADA-project/R/analysis-code/README.md

-This folder contains a R file which performs statistical analysis of the processed data, processed_superstore_RFM.rds.
+This folder contains a QMD file which performs statistical analysis of the processed data, processed_superstore.rds.